 But I’ve developed proofreading pointers over the years that help me find and correct errors before they are published.
 (Except, of course, when the error is a joke.)

-Do you want to know techniques I use on my own writing as well as every article we publish on Copyblogger, so you can use them when you edit your own writing?
+Do you want to learn the techniques I use on every article we publish on Copyblogger, so you can use them when you edit your own writing?

 Walk the line

 I’ve witnessed two different attitudes when it comes to how people feel about typos.